JWH709/Buffoon-Builder/Notes/NOTES.md

 # Goals for the 30th-6th:

-- Typo in Results Block info
+- Typo in Results Block info ✔️
 - Fix up Mobile Interface (Can also set dpr to 1 in Canvas for Shader fix) ✔️
 	- Move State up/retain state ✔️
-	- That or content-visibility none using ?
 - Change Results tab/block to be matching in some capacity
-- Potentially Add a few more animations
+- Potentially Add a few more animations ✔️
 - Intro Page/Big description Page

 - Bonus: Maybe swiping on some stuff